Skip to main content

 • Looking beyond academic boundaries

-• unconventional teaching/learning formats
+• Unconventional teaching/learning formats

-• intensive supervision in small learning groups
+• Intensive mentoring in small learning groups

-• involvement in current research projects
+• Involvement in current research projects

 Icon Nachricht